aristanetworks/avd/docs/plugins/Filter_plugins/natural_sort.md

 Provides the capability to sort a list or a dictionary of integers and strings that contain alphanumeric characters naturally.
 When leveraged on a dictionary, only the key value will be returned.
-An optional `sort_key` can be specified, to sort on content of certain key if the items are dictionaries.
+If the items are dictionaries, a `sort_key` must be specified, to sort on the content of the key.

 The filter will return an empty list if the value parsed to `arista.avd.natural_sort` is `None` or `undefined`.